St Paul's Walden Bury SG4 8BP

 5 miles south of Hitchin, Hertfordshire, on B651

 A celebrated Grade I listed landscape garden, laid out in the early 18th century, covering about 50 acres.
-Childhood home of the Queen Mother, whose family still live here.
+Long avenues and rides lead to temples, statues, lake and ponds.
+Childhood home of the Queen Mother.

 To St Pauls Walden Bury … to wander round one of England’s most romantic gardens.
 The oaks and ashes are joyfully green against an azure sky.
 Every plant is in improbable perfection; towering forest trees, magnolias in the infant innocence of pale flowers, rhododendrons of every hue, billowing white clouds of Siberian malus, ivory flowered dogwoods and wild service trees the size of oaks.